thamarnan/remarkable-custom-template-refresh/README.md

 This is the instruction how to add the template with the help of some script.
 # Usage:

-First copy "refresh_template.sh" to the same folder level as you have custom template, something like this:
+First copy "refresh_template.sh" from this repository to the same folder level as you have custom template, something like this:

     /usr/share/remarkable/templates/refresh_template.sh